 As in Western countries, almost all financial institutes in Thailand offer local Thais loans for real estate purchases.
 However, thanks mainly to the government’s wish to increase tourism, thereby encouraging economic growth, there are more opportunities for foreigners to procure loans.
 It should be noted that there are strict terms to be met in order to receive financing, which does limit a foreigner’s access, but this is nonetheless a positive shift in policy.
+Don't forget to check out our sizeable database of Phuket properties for sale.

 There are two options available to foreigners: